chipsalliance/rocket-chip/README.md

 ## <a name="debug"></a> Debugging with GDB

-### 1) Generating the RBB emulator
+### 1) Generating the Remote Bit-Bang (RBB) Emulator

-The objective of this section is to use GNU debugger to debug programs RISC-V programs running on the emulator in the same fashion as in [Spike](https://github.com/riscv/riscv-isa-sim#debugging-with-gdb).
+The objective of this section is to use GNU debugger to debug RISC-V programs running on the emulator in the same fashion as in [Spike](https://github.com/riscv/riscv-isa-sim#debugging-with-gdb).

-For that we need to build a Remote Bit Bang enabled emulator, this could be any of the listed configurations in `rocket-chip/src/main/scala/system/Configs.scala`.
-Basically all we need is to extend our configuration with JtagDTMSystem that will deal with program loading and interface with the debugger.
-In the following example we added this extention to the DefaultConfig one.
+For that we need to add a Remote Bit-Bang client to the emulator.
+We can do so by extending our Config with JtagDTMSystem, which will add a DebugTransportModuleJTAG to the DUT and connect a SimJTAG module in the Test Harness.
+This will allow OpenOCD to interface with the emulator, and GDB can interface with OpenOCD.
+In the following example we added this Config extension to the DefaultConfig:

     class DefaultConfigRBB extends Config(
     new WithJtagDTMSystem ++ new WithNBigCores(1) ++ new BaseConfig)